sparks/rter/docs/scenario.md

 Finally we want to ensure going forward that we can easily not only bring data into our system but also make our data available to other services making us part of the emergency response ecosystem.
 To this end our data is available through a standard RESTful API.
 This means data aggregations tools can be extended to leverage our filtering tools and our live streaming platform.

+## Video shots
+### Screencap
+* Interface being used with filter and dragging
+* Item being dragged in one window.
+Item auto moving in another
+* Video item pops up and is opened.
+Same video stream.
+Direction is changed.
+* Item being tagged, tag appears in tag cloud.
+* Open tag
+* OPen tag for mn-eoc state-eoc
+* Transfer tag
+* Youtub Twitter

+### Video
+* User gets out phone to stream
+* Views of user interacting with UI and starts stream
+* User recieves direction cues

 ## Video Pitch

 `Show the rtER page: the map and text filer are being used`